Bio-SimPro-Lab/exploring-foundation-models-muscle-seg/README.md

 For full details, please refer to the paper linked in this repository

-Exploring foundation models for multi-class muscle segmentation in MR images of neuromuscular disorders: A comparative analysis of accuracy and uncertainty: [Paper] : (https://www.sciencedirect.com/science/article/pii/S0169260725004523)
+Exploring foundation models for multi-class muscle segmentation in MR images of neuromuscular disorders: A comparative analysis of accuracy and uncertainty: [Paper](https://www.sciencedirect.com/science/article/pii/S0169260725004523)

 ---